-Yes, sometimes dogs can have conflicted emotions and display mixed signals.
+Can Dogs Give Mixed Signals?Yes, sometimes dogs can have conflicted emotions and display mixed signals.
 That’s why it’s important to avoid focusing too much on just one signal.
 Look at their entire body and observe all of the various parts to get a complete picture of what they might be feeling.
 It’s also important to keep in mind that well-balanced dogs display a wide range of states.
 Sometimes they’re happy go lucky and other times they may be dominant, submissive or fearful.
 Here are some common characteristics to look for when trying to read your dog’s body language.

 What’s Your Dog Feeling?